 A Bosnian collector of deposit bottles from a village near Srebenica might be tolerated.
 The handicapped man picks up beer bottles all day long.
 At the end of the month, this side job will increase the slim social welfare income he has by 150 to 200 Euro.
 It is the amount low-ranking drug dealers might transact every day.

 Consumers, meaning drug addicts, are the park visitors the African drug mafia wants.
 The more, the better.
-Police say Gambia, Guinea-Bissau and Guinea, three western African states, are the main countries of origin of dealers they have checked and charged at ‘Görlitzer Park’ since this year began.
+Police say Gambia, Guinea-Bissau and Guinea, three western African states, are the main countries of origin of dealers they have checked at ‘Görlitzer Park’ since this year began.

 District Mayor is Afraid